 Several vendors, including HP Enterprise and Cisco, have promoted the concept as a way for internal IT departments to provision workloads just as quickly and efficiently as public cloud service providers can, while still maintaining control over the infrastructure that supports mission-critical applications in a private cloud setting.
 In 2018, HPE bought Plexxi, a software-defined networking (SDN) vendor and eventually developed a composable cloud platform.
 Dell EMC has also developed its own composable infrastructure system, calling it “kinetic infrastructure.”

 How composable infrastructure works

-A composable infrastructure is a framework whose physical compute, storage and network fabric resources are treated as services.
 In a composable infrastructure, resources are logically pooled so that administrators don't have to physically configure hardware to support a specific software application.
-Instead, the software’s developer defines the application’s requirements for physical infrastructure using policies and service profiles and then the software uses application programming interface (API) calls to create (compose) the infrastructure it needs to run on bare metal, as a virtual machine (VM) or as a container.
+Instead, the software’s developer defines the application’s requirements for physical infrastructure using policies and service profiles and then the software uses application programming interface (API) calls to create (compose) the infrastructure it needs to run on Bare metal, as a virtual machine (VM) or as a Container.

 A framework defines what the individual objects "of composure" are -- and each object exposes information about itself through a management API.
 Then, when a software application requests infrastructure to run, available services are located through an automated discovery process and resources are allocated on demand.
 When an infrastructure resource is no longer required, it is re-appropriated so it can be allocated to another application that needs it.